 Three types of rates are applied to freehold property purchases:

-• Residential rates apply to dwellings (unless 6 or more dwellings are purchased together in which case commercial rates apply).
+- Residential rates apply to dwellings (unless 6 or more dwellings are purchased together in which case stamp duty on commercial property rates apply).
 Relief is available for two or more dwellings by which tax is calculated on the average price and applied to each dwelling.